heyimnova/bus-bot/README.md

 $ git clone https://github.com/heyimnova/bus-bot.git
 ```

-Once you have a copy of this repository enter it and run `npm update` to install required dependencies:
+Once you have a copy of this repository, enter it and run `npm update` to install required dependencies:

 ```bash
 $ cd bus-bot